bbookman/md_inserts/README.md

 ## Features

-- **API Data Integration**: Fetches and formats data from various APIs including:
+### API Data Integration: Fetches and formats data from various Rapidapi endpoints including:

 - News headlines
 - Weather information
 - Top box office movies
 - Billboard Hot 100 music charts

-- **Content History Processing**:
-  - Apple Music listening history
+### Content History File Processing: Inserts content history from:

-  - Netflix viewing history with automatic downloading
+- Your Netflix viewing history with automatic downloading.
+Requires EMAIL_ADDRESS, Currently prompts for password.
-  - Yelp reviews and activities
+- Your Yelp reviews.
+Requires sending request to Yelp.
+- Your Apple Music listening history.
+Requires sending request to Apple.

+**See below for information on how to obtain the required files**

 ## Configuration